 Jaishankar arrives on surprise visit to Kashmir, meets kin of people stranded in Iran

-External Affairs Minister S Jaishankar arrived on a surprise visit to Kashmir on Monday and met the relatives of those people, including students, who are stranded in Iran, officials said.
-They said the Union minister reached the valley on Monday morning on a surprise visit.
+External Affairs Minister S Jaishankar arrived on a surprise visit to Kashmir on Monday and met the relatives of those people, including students, who are stranded in Iran amidst coronavirus scare, officials said.
+They said the Union minister reached the valley on Monday morning and he will take a briefing on the security situation in the valley from a top Army commander here.

-Jaishankar met the relatives at Kashmir International Convention Complex situated on the banks of Dal Lake here, they said.
-The relatives of those stranded, who include students from the Union Territory and pilgrims in Qom, demanded that the Centre airlift them from Iran immediately, the officials said.
+Jaishankar met the relatives of those stranded, which include students and pilgrims from the Union Territory, at Kashmir International Convention Complex situated on the banks of Dal Lake here, the officials said.
+The officials said that over 100 relatives of those stranded had gathered at the complex to meet the minister and they demanded that the Centre airlift them from Iran immediately.

+The officials said the Union minister briefed the families on the steps being taken by the Centre to bring back their loved ones.
+The minister assured the families that the people would be airlifted as soon as possible, they added.

-The Union minister had on Sunday said efforts were underway for the return of Indians from Iran.
+Jaishankar had on Sunday said efforts were underway for return of Indians stranded in Iran.
 "Efforts underway for return of Indian pilgrims in Qom #Iran.
 Screening process has started & follow up arrangements are being discussed with Iranian authorities.
 This is top priority & Embassy team @india_in_iran is fully engaged on this," Jaishankar wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)